sandeeprunja/Bulk-IP-Reputation-Checker-using-VirusTotal-API/README.md

-# 🛡️ IP Reputation Checker using VirusTotal API
+# 🛡️ Bulk IP Reputation Checker using VirusTotal API

 This script checks the reputation of IP addresses using the VirusTotal API and exports the results into an Excel file with detailed analysis.